 The SAS consoritum has conducted twenty cases of transitions over the last two years.
 These cases represent different types and levels of transitions and exits, including the phasing out, phasing over and complete cutting off of development projects.

-The research will examine examples of current and past transition and exit strategies to draw on lessons learned from successes and failures.
+The research will examine examples of current and past transition strategies to draw on lessons learned from successes and failures.
 In particular, the research approach will include intentional prioritisation and inclusion of local researchers and local asset organisations to best inform learning about the impacts of closing out development projects and programmes.

 In April 2019, SAS started its third and final year of the project which primarily focuses on tool and resource development and influencing towards locally-led development.
 Stay connected to the ongoing work by signing up for updates here: http://www.stoppingassuccess.org/register-your-interest/